FunnyBoyZD/vms/README.md

-# Test Assigment
+# Async Boost TCP Server Implementation

-You need to implement server side of a network protocol that's a centralized map with the following requirements:
+Within this implementation, I needed to write the server side of a network protocol that's a centralized map with the following requirements:

 1. Client sends commands in a form of "key value\n", i.e. string key, single space, string value and a NL character.
 2. Server maintains a map of (key, heavyHash(value)) pairs, each client request sets or updates a pair in this map.